 By limiting infrastructure developers’ ability to deploy arbitrary resources and attributes, you help constrain the blast radius and solidify the security posture you require.
 By coupling strict linting and code-scanning rules with a module-based policy, you can ensure only the right settings get deployed.
 This also helps with costing as you can ensure only certain resources within your budgetary constraints are available within the modules.

-1. Modules are created by the infrastructure team responsible for that module.
-Networking, security, compute, etc.
+- Modules are created by the infrastructure team responsible for that module — networking, security, compute, etc.

-3. Pre-commit hooks lint and scan for any vulnerabilities using tools such as tfsec or checkov.
+- Pre-commit hooks lint and scan for any vulnerabilities using tools such as tfsec or Checkov.

-At any scale, secret management is important.
-This section really doesn’t change much whether you’re a 2-person startup or a 200,000-person corporation.
-Protecting your secrets is a foundational concept that doesn’t require a lot of explanation.
+Secret management is important whether you’re a two-person startup or a 200,000-person corporation.
+Protecting your secrets is a foundational concept that doesn’t require much explanation.

 Verifying that secrets never enter your repository to begin with is a more crucial element as your codebase scales.
 With a few thousand lines of code in a monorepo, it can be fairly straightforward to manage your secrets, but once you get into the millions of lines of code, things get rather complicated.